 Cranberry Toasting Bread

 Let’s have a toast for all my bread lovers, shall we?
-This Cranberry Toasting Bread is so addicting, you may need to hide the whole loaf after you’re done making it!
-It’s perfect for holidays like Thanksgiving and Christmas, or just as a a snack throughout the year.
+This Cranberry Bread is so addicting, you may need to hide the whole loaf after you’re done making it!
+It’s perfect for holidays like Thanksgiving and Christmas, or just as a snack throughout the year.
 The tartness of the cranberries pairs perfectly well with a nice helping of organic honey.
 Just spread some over your Cranberry Toasting Bread for a light breakfast or snack!

 This bread is so delicious for breakfast, especially when you toast it and spread some fresh honeycomb (yes, even the wax) right on top of it — it will melt into all the nooks and crannies.
 Really, honey is my favorite accompaniment for this bread.
 My bees produce a very floral sweet honey that pair perfectly with the tanginess of the cranberries and orange zest in this recipe.